jonasoesch/p9/4-experiment.md

 Table: Number of participants per condition. \label{table-participants-conditions}

 It took participants on average 8 minutes to answer a mini-story.
 The maximal duration was 15 minutes.
 Some participants took breaks of considerable length.
 While the median *inactive time* was 1.8 minutes, the maximum was 89 minutes.
-Inactive times where therefore excluded from the analysis.
+Inactive times were therefore excluded from the analysis.

 On average, participants took 52 minutes to complete the experiment.
 This results in a mean hourly wage of USD 10.40 with a minimum of USD 5.56 for the slowest participant.